hairyhenderson/gomplate/docs/content/functions/general.md

 db_password=prodsecret
 ```

-It is also possible to use dynamic secrets by using the write capibility of the datasource.
-To use
+It is also possible to use dynamic secrets by using the write capability of the datasource.
+To use,
-add an additional query string style section to the optional key name (i.e.
+add a URL query to the optional path (i.e. `"key?name=value&name=value"`).
+These values are then
-`"key?name=value&name=value"`).
-These values are then included within the JSON body of the request.
+included within the JSON body of the request.

 ```console
 $ echo 'otp={{(datasource "vault" "ssh/creds/test?ip=10.1.2.3&username=user").key}}' \